openPMD/openPMD-api/docs/source/dev/sphinx.rst

     # skip this if you are still in docs/
     cd docs/

-    # parse the C++ API documentation,
-    #   enjoy the doxygen warnings!
-    doxygen
     # render the `.rst` files and replace their macros within
     #   enjoy the breathe errors on things it does not understand from doxygen :)
     make html